 Develop friends groups to support nature conservation at a local level.

-Work closely with the London Borough of Kingston
+Work closely with the Royal Borough of Kingston

 Complement and assist the council's work within green spaces for wildlife and local people.